Reciprocal microswimming in fluctuating and confined environments: Model microswimmers in a noisy and confined domain

-where $U^{I}_{i}$ is the fluid velocity at position $x_i$, induced by the motion of the other sphere and the presence of the external boundary.
-In this asymptotic regime, the induced velocity $U^{I}_{i}$ may be written by using Green's function of the Stokes flow with the boundary geometry, as follows:
+where $\gamma=6\pi\mu a$ is the Stokes drag coefficient and $U^{I}_{\alpha}$ is the perturbed fluid velocity at position $x_\alpha$ owing to the motion of the other sphere and the presence of the external boundary.

+In this asymptotic regime, where the effects of the sphere size are negligible, the perturbed velocity $U^{I}_{\alpha}$ can be written using Green's function of the Stokes flow with the boundary geometry, as follows: